How Old Is Your Soul?By DAVID GREGG

 (The Michael Teachings)

 Do you ever wonder just how old is your soul?
+Are you an old soul?
 The following soul age test may provide an answer to your question.

 During a reincarnational cycle we evolve through five soul ages: Infant, Baby, Young, Mature, and Old.
 Each of these soul ages offer various lessons and perspectives to explore during the life.
 One soul age is not better than the other, only different.
 An infant soul is just as valid as an old soul.